Benson-Gikonyo/alx-higher_level_programming/0x06-python-classes/README.md

 Task 0: Write an empty class Square that defines a square:

 Task 1: Write a class Square that defines a square by: (based on Task 0)

+Task 2: Write a class Square that defines a square by: (based on Task 1)